The Rose (band): 2019–2021: Red, We Rose You Live Tour, lawsuit and military service

 Meanwhile, Woosung reunited with the other members and from May 17–19, 2019, The Rose performed for the first time at KCON Japan at Makuhari Messe in Chiba.
 On August 13, 2019, the band released their third single album Red and almost immediately embarked on their second world tour We Rose You Live Tour on August 17.
 On August 31, 2019, the band released the song "Strangers" (타인은 지옥이다) for the Hell Is Other People original soundtrack.

-On January 15, 2020, it was announced that The Rose would the opening act of Halsey's Manic World Tour in Seoul on May 9.
+On January 15, 2020, it was announced that The Rose would be the opening act of Halsey's Manic World Tour in Seoul on May 9.
 However, the tour was pushed back to summer 2021 and eventually canceled due to continued uncertainty over to the COVID-19 pandemic.

 In early 2020, The Rose participated in the popular South Korean television music competition program Immortal Songs: Singing the Legend.
 They revisited the 1984 disco sensation "City Street" by Jung Sura.
 Their first performance on the show was a winning one, securing the #1 spot in that episode with their rearrangement of the song highly praised by the legend herself, Jung Sura.
 The episode aired on February 29, 2020.

 On February 28, 2020, The Rose filed a lawsuit against J&Star Company to terminate their exclusive contract.
 In their suit, the band alleged that the agency failed to provide any payment since their debut and that it demanded a dangerously rigorous performance and promotional schedule.
 J&Star Company denied the accusations.
 The suit was settled in June of 2021.

 On July 6, 2020, Dojoon enlisted for his mandatory military service.
 On August 3, 2020, which marked the band's third anniversary since debut, active members Woosung, Hajoon, and Taegyeom revealed that they had created new social media accounts for the band and released the following statement in both Korean and English: